Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 # Preamble

-> NOTE: If you've been linked here and expect to see anything related to L-band reception, it was moved and can be found [here](L band weather satellite reception guide).
-This was done to make this page seem less daunting, limiting its scope to only include VHF reception.
+> NOTE: NOAA POES has been permanently retired because of political reasons.
+They will be greatly missed.
+A historical version of this guide with NOAA APT can be found [here](https://static.cpt-dingus.cc/archived-blog_page/Beginners%20guide%20to%20weather%20satellite%20reception%20_%20Meti%e2%80%99s%20blog.html).
+This link is permanent.

 Before anything, I have to start with some credits: